Kazumz/SSG-SSR-NextJS-Overview/README.md

 - React reconciliation, writing any additional HTML to the DOM if required.

 ## Conclusion
 Pick wisely, using server side frameworks like Next.js is much more complex than CSR and a CRA setup.
 Is it worth your time and the additional overhead?
-Many web applications out there are not intensive enough to justify using Next or SSG/SSR and will get little to no benefit.
+Many web applications out there are not intensive enough to justify using Next or SSG/SSR and will get little to no benefit with all of the extra complexity.

 Fundamentally, the only reason to use a server side framework like Next.js are:
 - Intensive calculations can happen server side.